Aerial view of cars in a parking lot.

-We understand that you may have a few questions about what is causing the current delivery delays and what you can do if your order is affected.
+We understand that you may have a few questions about what is causing this and what you can do if your order is affected.

 To help you, we’ve pulled together the answers to some of the common questions we’re getting at this time.
 Please speak to your dealer directly if your question is about a vehicle you’ve already ordered or are thinking of ordering.